aman071/MLProject/README.md

 - Inside .ebextensions is a Python config since want to deploy in Python container.
 The format of that config file is fixed.
 It requires a start point in our application, named application.
 That is why we needed to create application.py
 - So, for AWS Beanstalk deployment, .ebextensions and application.py are needed.
 # ------------------------------------------
 Similar configuration of application.py is needed for Azure.
-Azure follows CD
 # ------------------------------------------
-Deployment using EC2 + Docker with the help of Github Actions was also done.
+Deployment using EC2 + Docker with the help of Github Actions done.
 Github Actions supports CI/CD through a .yaml file.
 # ------------------------------------------
 Procfile is needed by Heroku to specify entry point into our app.

-Deployment steps using EC2 are shown below
+# Deployment steps using EC2

 ![](images/1.png)